HamidTohidypour/CIFAR10Classification/README.md

 https://www.anaconda.com/products/individual

 You need to scroll down to the end of the page to reach the download section.
-Find the link 64-Bit Graphical Installer for python 3.7 according to your link.
+Find the link 64-Bit Graphical Installer for python 3.7.
 Download and install Anaconda.

 Then install Git using the following link: